-- 1. Build relationships, trust, safety and mutual understanding amongst project stakeholders - 2.
-Continue the collaborative design of the Youth for Dignity program model and curriculum - 3.
-Explore approaches and develop tools (i.e. cultural protocol, guiding charter) to embed Kaska culture, principles and protocols into YFD curriculum and program activities - 4.
-Identify barriers, gaps in service and priority areas as well as assets in the community - 5.
-Collect feedback on the YFD project monitoring and evaluation plan
+- Build relationships, trust, safety and mutual understanding amongst project stakeholders - Commence the collaborative design of the Advocacy project curriculum and service delivery model - Explore approaches and develop tools (i.e. cultural protocol, guiding charter) to embed Kaska culture, principles and protocols into Advocacy and YFD Project's curriculum and program activities - 4.
+Undertake a needs assessment with Advocates to identify barriers, gaps in service and priority areas - 5.
+Collect feedback on the Advocacy and YFD project monitoring and evaluation plan, methodologies and data collection tools